PVHL/jsObjDB/Readme.md

 *	$pop:   the property is created and left empty

-## Delegates
+## Event Handlers

-A delegate is a function that is _called on every modification operation_ on a database - be it insert, update, delete or upsert.
-Delegates are not called on find type operations (find, findOne, findWhere).
+One or more events are fired on _on every modification operation_ on a database - be it insert, update, delete or upsert.
+Events are not generated on find type operations (find, findOne, findWhere).

-Delegates are added to the jsObjDB instance using `addDelegate`:
+Event handlers are set on the jsObjDB instance using `on`:

 	var db = new jsObjDB("col");
-	db.addDelegate("id1", function(event) {
+	on("insert", function(event) {
-		switch (event.type) {
-		case "insert":
 		console.log(event.inserted);
 		console.log(event.failed);
-			break;
-		case "update":
+	}, this);
+	on("update", function(event) {
 		console.log(event.updated);
 		console.log(event.failed);
-			break;
 		...
+	}, this);

+There are 2 types of events - Operation and Changeset.

+**Operation Events** - are events associated with an operation.
+These are:

+*	insert
+*	update
+*	upsert
+*	delete
+*	all

+Operation events are always called when the operation is executed, whether or not any changes occurred.

+For example:

+	var db = new jsObjDB("col");
+	db.on("insert", function(event) {
+		event.failed.each(function(item) {
+			//	Handle the fact that item failed to be inserted });
+	}, this);

+	db.on("all", function(event) {
+		console.log("Event type", event.type);
+		... work with event.inserted, event.failed, event.updated,
+		... event.deleted.
+	})

+The special operation event `all` is called on any operation.

+**Changeset Events** - are events associated with a set of changes to the DB.
+A single operation event may generate several changeset events - for example: an `upsert` operation will potentially generate some records that are _inserted_, some records that are _updated_, and some records that _failed_ to get inserted or updated (perhaps due to key voilations).

+Changeset Events are _only_ called when changes actually happen, whether or not an operation occurs.
+This means that if an operation actually generates no changes, then the operation event will fire, and the changeset event will no.

+The changeset events are:

+*	inserted
+*	deleted
+*	updated
+*	failed - called when any operations fail.

+Example:

+	db.on("deleted", function(event) {
+		//	Cascade the deletes
+		//	Remember that the deleted event is only called when
+		//	deletes actually happen, so event.deleted will not
+		//	be empty.
+		event.deleted.each(function(item) {
+			//	item contains an object just deleted
+			...
+		})
+	});

+**Async** - All event handlers honor the async flag set when the database was created.

+Example:

+	var db = new jsObjDB("col", true);	// primary key: col, async: true db.on("update", function(event) {
+		//	This function will be called asynchronously. if (event.failed.length > 0) {
+			//	handle the failure
 		}
 	});

-Delegates are called even when the operation happens through a cursor.
-For example - the above delegate would be called here:
+**Cursors** - Event handlers are called even when the operation happens through a cursor.
+For example, the above event handler would be called here:

 	var cursor = db.find({a: 7});
 	cursor.update({b: 7});

-Delegates are a good way to watch for changes to the database, and to react by cascading that change somewhere - such as to the DOM.
+Event handlers are a good way to watch for changes to the database, and to react by cascading that change somewhere - such as to the DOM.

 	var db = new jsObjDB("col");
-	db.addDelegate("id1", function(event) {
+	db.on("all", function(event) {
 		switch (event.type) {
 		case "insert":
 			//	Insert new elements into DOM